Become a member and save up to 70% on tickets to theatre, dance and music. See if you qualify to join TDF. Learn more

 Building community through the arts

-Create New York (CNY) a multi-year partnership program between TDF and community centers engages three separate groups of adults from community centers, one in each New York City borough, and uses theatre and dance as a way to promote change in oneself, one’s neighborhood, and, ultimately, one’s city.
+Create New York (CNY) was a multiyear partnership program between TDF and community centers, one in each New York City borough, and used theatre and dance as a way to promote change in oneself, one’s neighborhood and, ultimately, one’s city.

 Create New York